CocoCastell/Push_swap/README.md

 # About Push_swap

-This algorithmic project is about sorting data with only 2 stacks and using the minimum of a limited set of instructions.
+This algorithmic project is about sorting numbers (without duplicates) with only 2 stacks and using the minimum of a limited set of instructions.
 To get the max grade, the algo must be able to sort 100 and 500 numbers in, respectively, less than 800 and less than 5500 operations.

 The bonus part consist of implementing a simple sorted checker.